strukturag/libde265/README.md

 It is written from scratch in plain C for simplicity and efficiency.
 Its simple API makes it easy to integrate it into other software.

-libde265 decodes all common types of HEVC files.
-A few features currently unused by known encoders are missing (long-term MC, weighted prediction, PCM), but will be added once conformant bit-streams are available.
-Encoding is planned to be added afterwards.

-libde265 supports WPP-based multithreading and includes SSE optimizations.
+libde265 supports WPP and tile-based multithreading and includes SSE optimizations.

+All features of the Main profile are supported except long-term MC and weighted prediction, which are currently unused by the available encoders.

 The library comes with two example programs: